Jeff Johnson (Ohio politician): Ohio Senate

-Johnson became an Ohio State Senator In January 1990 when he was appointed to the Senate following Senator White's election win for Mayor of Cleveland.
-During his nine years as Senator, Johnson sponsored a law creating the Ohio Infant Health Commission, and co-sponsored diverse legislation covering major issues including workplace discrimination, education reform, economic development, criminal justice reform and more.
-He led the successful fight to keep Central State University open in 1997 while serving as President of the Ohio Legislative Black Caucus (OLBC).
+Johnson became an Ohio state senator in January 1990, when he was appointed to the Senate following Senator White's election win for mayor of Cleveland.
+During his nine years as senator, Johnson sponsored a law creating the Ohio Infant Health Commission, and co-sponsored diverse legislation covering major issues including workplace discrimination, education reform, economic development, criminal justice reform and more.
+He led the successful fight to keep Central State University open in 1997 while serving as president of the Ohio Legislative Black Caucus.

 In 1998, Johnson was convicted of three counts of violating the Hobbs Act, the federal law prohibiting public officials from using their office to extort money.
-After serving 9 months, he completed a 4-month halfway house program in 2001. in 2002, Johnson was hired as an assistant to then Mayor Jane Campbell.
-He was promoted to the Mayor's Cabinet a year later as Director of the Department of Community Relations.
+After serving nine months, he completed a four-month halfway house program in 2001.

+In 2002, Johnson was hired as an assistant to then-Mayor Jane Campbell.
+He was promoted to the mayor's cabinet a year later as director of the Department of Community Relations.
 During his years as director, Johnson was responsible for overseeing the city's police and community outreach initiative, mediation of neighborhood disputes, and implementation of the city's Fair Housing program.
 He was recognized by community groups for his leadership.

-After Mayor Campbell's election loss in 2005, Johnson started his company, Prime Strategy Group, a political consultant firm.
+After Campbell's election loss in 2005, Johnson started his company, Prime Strategy Group, a political consultant firm.

 In 2007, after citing his successful post-conviction career, he received from the Cuyahoga County Court of Common Pleas an expungement that sealed his record.
 In 2009, the Ohio Supreme Court unanimously reinstated his law license.